TheThingsNetwork/docs/_content/network/account/api.md

 ### GET /gateways/{gw_id}

-Gets the application specified by the `app_id` parameter.
+Gets the application specified by the `gw_id` parameter.

 **Parameters**